kongware/scriptum/ch-2.md

 main(3); // [15, 9] A
 ```

-This is again an advanced functional idiom but the underlying idea is simple: Instead of functions that just return a value we work with functions that return an value, namely the state.
+This is again an advanced functional idiom but the underlying idea is simple: Instead of functions that just return a value we work with functions that additionally return the state.
 In the given example we pass the value `3` as the initial state to our main computation (A).
-This state is first multiplied with `2` and then multiplied by itself.
+In the first step the given state is multiplied with `2`, which yields a new return value.
+Then the state itself is modified by multiplying it with itself.
 At last both products are added.
-This yields the following expression `3 * 2 + 3 * 3`, which evaluates to `15`.
+This yields the following expression `3 * 2 + 3 * 3`, which evaluates to `15` as the result value and `9` as the current state.
 Since we work with “stateful” functions both values the result and the current state are returned in a pair tuple like array.

 If we would formalize further and add a couple of combinators we wind up with the `State` type and the associated `State` monad.
 I will deal with this in another chapter of this course.